Josuto/monguito/README.md

 object type (e.g., `PaperBook` or `AudioBook`).
 This way, you can be sure that the resulting values of the CRUD operations are of the type you expect.

-## `findById`
+### `findById`

 Returns an [`Optional`](https://github.com/bromne/typescript-optional#readme) entity matching the given `id`.
 This value wraps an actual entity or `null` in case that no entity matches the given `id`.

-The `Optional` type is meant to create awareness on the nullable nature of the result of the operation for custom repository clients, thus helping developers to think on the logic required to handle use cases that are different from the happy path of their programs.
+The `Optional` type is meant to create awareness about the nullable nature of the operation result on the custom repository clients.
+This type helps client code developers to easily reason about all possible result types without having to handle slippery `null` values or exceptions (i.e., the alternatives to `Optional`), as mentioned by Joshua Bloch in his book Effective Java.
 Furthermore, the `Optional` API is quite complete and includes many elegant solutions to handle all use cases.
 Check it out!

-## `findAll`
+### `findAll`

 Returns an array including all the persisted entities, or an empty array otherwise.
-This operation accepts some additional search options:
+This operation accepts some additional and non-required search `options`:

 - `filters`: a [MongoDB entity field-based query](https://www.mongodb.com/docs/manual/tutorial/query-documents/) to filter results
 - `sortBy`: a [MongoDB sort criteria](https://www.mongodb.com/docs/manual/reference/method/cursor.sort/#mongodb-method-cursor.sort)
   to return results in some sorted order
-- `pageable`: pagination data (i.e., `pageNumber` and `offset`) required to return a particular page of results.
+- `pageable`: pagination data (i.e., `pageNumber` and `offset`) required to return a particular set of results.
   Both values must be a whole positive number to achieve the desired outcome

-## `save`
+### `save`

-Persists a given entity by either inserting or updating it and returns the persisted entity.
+Persists the given entity by either inserting or updating it and returns the persisted entity.
 It the entity does not specify an `id`, this function inserts the entity.
 Otherwise, this function expects the entity to exist in the collection; if it does, the function updates it or throwns exception if it does not.